atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-warehouse-implementation.md

 reading_time: 5

 ---
-Now that we've established what type of changes we want to make and decided on what engine to use for our data warehouse, let's go through the process of getting data from the Lake into the Warehouse.
+Now that we've established what type of changes we want to make and decided on what engine to use for our Data Warehouse, let's go through the process of getting data from the Lake into the Warehouse.
 While this sounds complicated it is only comprised of using SQL to create Views.

 ## Why SQL